Autokrator (metal band)

 Autokrator is a French blackened death metal band, formed in 2014 dealing with history, psychology and Christianity.

 Discography

-In 2015 Autokrator released its first album, called Autokrator, dealing with the Roman Empire.
+In 2015, Autokrator released its first, self-titled album, dealing with the Roman Empire.

-In 2016 Autokrator released its second album, called The Obedience to Authority based on Stanley Milgram's experience and book Obedience to Authority: An Experimental View and L. Ron Hubbard's book Brain-Washing.
+In 2016, Autokrator released its second album, The Obedience to Authority, based on Stanley Milgram's experience and book Obedience to Authority: An Experimental View and L. Ron Hubbard's book Brain-Washing.

-In 2018 Autokrator released its third album called Hammer of the Heretics, about Christian inquisition.
+In 2018, Autokrator released its third album, Hammer of the Heretics, about the Christian inquisition.

-In 2021, Autokrator released its last album called Persecution, denouncing the persecution of Christians by the Romans.
+In 2021, Autokrator released its last album, Persecution, denouncing the persecution of Christians by the Romans.